 Employers should provide students sufficient time to complete their employment searches and make informed decisions.
 The dates below allow students time to participate in the first few weeks of on-campus interviewing and make sound decisions resulting in a more committed hire from you.
 Any offer that does not allow a candidate enough time to accept or decline and/or has special incentives attached, i.e. exploding offers are prohibited.

-Summer & Fall Recruiting: October 15 or two weeks from the date of offer, whichever is later.
+Summer & Fall Recruiting: October 15 or two weeks from the date of the offer, whichever is later.

 The Center adheres to the National Association of College and Employers (NACE) policy, which states that the serving of alcohol should not be a part of the recruitment process.
 Therefore, all recruiting activities, including the information sessions, should be alcohol-free.